bg-write/candyfloss-flask/README.md

 ### System Requirements

 I wanted to build Candyfloss in Python because it's one of my favorite languages; I love its balance of power and simplicity.
-I also wanted to learn Beautiful Soup, a neat Python library for parsing structured data.
+I also wanted to learn Beautiful Soup, a Python library for parsing structured data.

 I deployed Candyfloss as a Flask app via PythonAnywhere, which allows me to host the app on a separate domain and keep track of basic analytics with an affordable paid account.